arthursb2016/arthursb2016/README.md

 🌱 I’m currently learning TypeScript and NuxtJs

-💞️ I’m looking to collaborate on projects with movement and animation
+💞️ I’m looking to collaborate on innovative projects

 📫 How to reach me: artsborba@gmail.com